Bee Satongun (pictured) with Jason Bailey

 And the vibe?
 Don’t knock the luxury mall location.
 Once inside, the restaurant feels light and airy, with floor-to-ceiling windows and an elegant, soft colour scheme.
 Pod-like seating offers plenty of privacy.

 What else?
-Chef Bee won the title of Asia’s Best Female Chef in 2018 and opened a new branch of Paste in Mittagong, Australia, in 2019.
+Chef Bee won the title of Asia’s Best Female Chef in 2018 and is opening a new branch of Paste in Mittagong, Australia, in June 2020.